bennylp/nb2wp/README.md

 # nb2wp - Convert Jupyter Notebook to Wordpress.com HTML

 This `np2wp` utility converts Jupyter notebooks to plain HTML suitable for Wordpress.com.
 Note the difference between **Wordpress.com** service and Wordpress.org platform.
-The Wordpress.com is much stricter.
+The Wordpress.com is much stricter (no arbitrary plugins, no scripts, no CSS, no data: URI, etc.).

 This utility does the following:
 - convert .ipynb to HTML using [nbconvert](https://nbconvert.readthedocs.io/en/latest/) using selected template (full, basic, or custom)